amir-jafari/Cloud-Computing/Standalone-Linux-Installation/Ubuntu 22.04/Reeadme.md

 - 6-other_softwares.sh

 # 4. GWU VNC Setting
+- Click on the setting and sharing section
+  - Turn on the remote access and choose user and password
+  - Enable VNC
+- Type in the following commands into terminal:
+  - sudo apt install vino
   - gsettings set org.gnome.Vino require-encryption false
+  - gsettings set org.gnome.Vino prompt-enabled true